JulioJu/scholarProjectWebSemantic/README.md

 All API implemented are described in this file.

 ***All API are protected against SQL injection.***

+### HTTP codes returned

+* See ./scholarProjectWebSemantic/src/main/java/fr/uga/julioju/jhipster/SempicRest/
+    to check what each REST API return.

 #### The Vim Plugin roast.vim